The first 15 minutes of the film acts as an edited account of The Evil Dead

 This calls for an awesome montage, as Ash uses his technical know-how to convert the chainsaw into a chainsaw hand, fitting firmly on his amputated stump and sawing the end of his shotgun.
 The scene ends up with a close up of his rugged face and he announces "Groovy".
 This establishes that the previous coward has become a lean mean deadite slaying machine.

-Ash suddenly falls from the sky and lands on a large block of rock.
-He looks up and finds himself surrounded by medieval knights.
+Ash, his car, and a tree fall from the sky and land on a large block of rock.
+He looks up and finds himself surrounded by armoured and mounted medieval knights.
 The knights are about to attack Ash when a winged demonic creature swoops down from the sky, terrifying the knights as they scatter.
 Ash reaches for his shotgun and blows the creature's head off.
 The knights gather around Ash as he prepares to defend himself.
 One knight then lifts his face plate and declares, "Hail he who hath fallen from the sky to deliver us from the terror of the Deadites!"
 The army of medieval warriors then falls to their knees and begins chanting "hail" as Ash realizes that he is in fact the prophesied "Hero from the Sky."
 The film closes with Ash shaking his head in disbelief and screaming "No!" as the camera pans out to show the large army that now awaits Ash's command.